Alpes-Maritimes: Climate

 In the east of the department, unlike the west, there are no plains.
-In the Menton region, the altitude increases very rapidly inland, so the sea tempers the atmosphere much more: the maximum in summer is on average 25 C and the winters are milder than in the interior Frost is rare.
+In the Menton region, the altitude increases very rapidly inland, so the sea tempers the atmosphere much more: the maximum in summer is on average 25 C and the winters are milder than in the interior and frost is very rare.

-Snow is rare on the coast, however, it happens that good falls surprise the Côte d'Azur, as was the case in the winter of 2004–2005 when the city of Nice woke up with a few centimetres of snow, creating traffic problems.
+Snow is also rare along the coast, however, it happens that rare snowfall surprises the Côte d'Azur residents (on average every 5–7 years), as was the case in the winter of 2004–2005 when the city of Nice woke up with a few centimetres of snow, often creating traffic problems.
 More recently, in February 2010, more than 10 cm of snow was measured in Cannes and nearly 30 cm in the Grasse region.

-In the north of the department the climate in the Alps is mountainous, and there is snow from November to May.
+In the north of the department the climate in the Alps is mountainous, and there is decent snow cover from end of November until late April.

 Subdivisions

 Alpes-Maritimes is divided into two arrondissements: Grasse and Nice, twenty-seven cantons and 163 communes.

 As of 1 January 2014, there were seven intercommunalities: